Tierion/btc-bridge/README.md

 let wallet = new btcBridge.Wallet(pkWIF, provider)

-let opReturnHexData = 'deadbeefcafe' // the hex data to be stored in the OP_RETURN output let fee = 0.001 // the fee to pay to miners, express in BTCed let broadcast = true // optionaly broadcast the transaction to the network (default: false) let result = await wallet.generateOpReturnTxAsync(opReturnHexData, fee, broadcast)
+let opReturnHexData = 'deadbeefcafe' // the hex data to be stored in the OP_RETURN output let fee = 0.001 // the fee to pay to miners, expressed in BTC.
+Set to `false` to have the fee estimated automatically (default: false) let broadcast = true // optionaly broadcast the transaction to the network (default: false) let result = await wallet.generateOpReturnTxAsync(opReturnHexData, fee, broadcast)
 ```